mike-ward/mike-ward.github.io/_posts/2008-05-28-desk-drive-memory-reduced.md

 ---
 layout: post
-title:  Desk Drive Memory Reduced?
+title: 'Desk Drive Memory Reduced?'
 ---
 I'm not sure why but Version 1.1 of Desk Drive uses 5 MB as compared to 18 MB for Version 1.0.